Zzzhenya/Berlin-red-list/README.md

-# Extinct Species in Berlin
+# Exttirpated Species in Berlin

 Extracting Berlin red list data from different published sources.

 [IUCN Red List](https://en.wikipedia.org/wiki/IUCN_Red_List) is an inventory of the global conservation status and extinction risk of species.
-As conservation status can vary between locations, extinction can be defined relative to the locality as well.
-Because of this, there are other red lists for geo-political areas.
+Extirpation is the extinction status of a species relative to a specific geo-political area.
 In the case of Germany, the [overall red list for Germany](https://www.rote-liste-zentrum.de/en/index.html) as well as the red lists for each state are available.
 While the country red lists are compiled in a singular format and available digitally, the lists for Berlin state are of varying structure and are only available as their initial research publication format (either as pdf or in print).

-This project is an effort to extract species data from multiple sources to form a singular list that reflects extinct species in Berlin.
+This project is an effort to extract species data from multiple sources to form a singular list that reflects extirpated species in Berlin.
 The data extraction process is made available so the final research outcomes are reproducible.

 ## Data Transformation Process